Benzodiazepines Detox, Withdrawal, and Treatment

 According to the National Institute on Drug Abuse, there has been a 4.3-fold increase in overdose deaths from benzodiazepine abuse in the last 15 years.
 Benzodiazepines are being abused at higher rates than ever, and we’re seeing a national trend of more and more people admitting to addiction treatment centers after their abuse.
 Because tolerance builds quickly, physical dependence is created easily, and the detoxification process can be deadly, benzodiazepine addiction is dangerous and can be lethal.
 As with many other prescription medications, people believe they are safe because a doctor prescribed them.
 However, prolonged use and misuse can lead to a strong addictive cycle that may be hard to break.

 Benzodiazepines belong to a class of medication known as tranquilizers, often colloquially called benzos.
 Benzodiazepines are prescribed to help treat a variety of conditions including anxiety disorders, depression, insomnia, alcohol withdrawal, muscle spasms, and more.
+You can read more about the prescription information for benzos here.
 Taken as prescribed, these drugs can be extremely useful.
 They act on the central nervous system producing a sedated state, relaxed muscles, and decreased anxiety.
 Because of the effects and side effects produced by these medications, they are highly susceptible to abuse.

 Benzodiazepine List and Uses